• Skip to main content

 For more flavor-packed salmon dishes, try my Greek Marinated Salmon Steaks, Salmon with Chimichurri or Honey Lemon Butter Seared Salmon.

-What You Need to Make Baked Salmon in Foil
+Ingredients for Baked Salmon in Foil

-Ingredients for salmon recipe
+Ingredients for baked salmon recipe.

-Salmon: sockeye salmon is the perfect option for this recipe, but Atlantic salmon will work, as well.
+• Salmon: sockeye salmon is the perfect option for this recipe, but Atlantic salmon will work, as well.
 Just remember that a side of sockeye salmon will be smaller and thinner than farmed salmon, so you may need to increase the butter mixture, as well as the bake time if you use a different kind of salmon.

-Fresh herbs: fresh rosemary and thyme bring those Christmas roast flavors to our salmon dish.
+• Fresh herbs: fresh rosemary and thyme bring those Christmas roast flavors to our salmon dish.
 But use your favorite combination.
 Thyme and chives would be lovely, as would tarragon and dill.

-Garlic + seasoning: fresh garlic, salt and pepper are the finishing touches.
+• Garlic + seasoning: fresh garlic, salt and pepper are the finishing touches.
 Go crazy with a pinch of red pepper flakes or lemon pepper, if you please.

 Full ingredient measurements included in the printable recipe card below.